XeduR/Solar2D-Projects/utils/README.md

 - `string`
 - `system`
 - `table`
 - `utils`

 ## Change log:

+	[1.5.1] - 24 December 2022
+			-	Add the following new functions: system.cleanupFolder( folder, directory ) system.createFolder( folder, directory )
+			-	Refactor `system.checkForFile( filename, directory)` to also check for .lua files on devices
+			-	Other minor style updates

 	[1.5.0] - 22 October 2022
 			-   Moved all functions to their related global tables
 			-   Moved the change log to separate README file
-			-	Remove the following function: utils.timer(): This was only ever used for benchmarking, but there's a better dedicated benchmarking function.
+			-	Remove the following function: utils.timer(): This was only ever used for benchmarking, but there's a better dedicated benchmarking function

 	[1.4.6] - 1 April 2022
 			-	Add the following new functions: